UmraoBisht/Employees-CRUD/README.md

 ## Prerequisites

 - Node.js and npm installed on your local machine.
-- MongoDB installed and running.
+- MongoDB installed and running or use Mongodb Atlas.

 ## Setup and Running the Application Locally